 Morgan has also been a nationally registered paramedic since 2017.
-She currently works as a paramedic in Berks county in her free time and is especially interested in child passenger safety and mental health in first responders.
+She currently works as a paramedic in Allegheny County in her free time and is especially interested in child passenger safety and mental health in first responders.

 Paramedic Certification, University of Pittsburgh, 2017